SkylineCommunications/dataminer-docs/release-notes/Web_apps/Web_apps_Main_Release_10.4/Web_apps_Main_Release_10.4.0_changes.md

 <!-- MR 10.4.0 - FR 10.3.9 -->

-When you want to change the visualization of a component, you can hover over the component, click the *Visualizations* icon, and then select a visualization from the list.
+When you want to change the visualization of a component, you can hover over the component, click the *Visualizations* icon, and then select a visualization from the overview.

-From now on, when you hover over each of the possible visualizations in the list, a tooltip will appear, giving more information about that visualization.
+From now on, when you hover over each of the possible visualizations in the overview, a tooltip will appear, giving more information about that visualization.

-Also, the component will no longer change instantly when you hover over a visualization.
-The component will only change when you click a certain visualization.
+Also, the component will no longer change instantly when you hover over a visualization in the overview.
+A visualization preview will be shown when the mouse pointer has been hovering over a particular visualization icon for more than 400ms and will disappear when the mouse pointer leaves the visualizations overview.
+The component will change its visualization only when you click a certain visualization in the overview.

 ### Fixes